 PERT Chart vs Gantt Chart Differences

-PERT charts are generally used before a project begins to plan and determine the duration of each task.
-Gantt charts are used while a project is happening to break projects into smaller tasks and highlight scheduling constraints.
+Gantt charts: Used while a project is happening to break projects into smaller tasks and highlight scheduling constraints

 What is a PERT chart?

 PERT stands for Program Evaluation and Review Technique.
 A PERT chart illustrates a project as a network diagram.
 The U.S. Navy created this tool in the 1950s as they developed the Polaris missile (and time was of the essence—this was during the Cold War, after all).

 Project managers create PERT charts to gauge the minimum time necessary to complete the project, analyze task connections, and asses project risk.
 PERT charts make it easy to visualize and organize complex projects illustrating the dependencies between each step in the project.